ruggable/tap-facebook/README.md

 ## Adding Custom Fields

 When it comes to adding custom fields, it is recommended to use [Singer Tools](https://github.com/singer-io/singer-tools) for a first pass at automated JSON schema discovery.
 Once singer tools is installed (in a separate venv), we can run this command: `singer-infer-schema < data.json > schema.json`.
 The resulting `schema.json` may need a few tweaks, but it's a good starting point.
 It should be noted that both properties.json as well as the relevant json schema in the schemas folder (e.g. `~\singer_taps\Lib\site-packages\tap_facebook\schemas`) must be updated appropriately for the changes to sync.
+For more info, see relevant [Confluence Docs](https://ruggabletech.atlassian.net/wiki/spaces/MDP/pages/1477115905/Singer+-+building+custom+JSON+Schemas).

 ## Known issues & patches